Create a social app to log runs with running buddies

 Outline the steps of your workflows.

-• Wire workflows
+• Wiring your workflows

 Next, let's define our workflows — we'll have two of them.
 Don't worry about functions yet; we'll get to those next.
 For now, you can just import and call them as shown in our workflows.